reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-5-reactive-apis.md

 RxJava allows developers to write concise and expressive code by leveraging operators like map, filter, and reduce to perform common data transformations.
 It also provides features for error handling, backpressure handling, and concurrency control, making it suitable for building responsive and resilient applications.
 {{% /info %}}
 \
-Let's now implement the logic to call the endpoints reactive way.
+Let's now implement the logic to call the endpoints in a reactive way.

-We need to set up following maven dependencies:
+We need to set up following Maven dependencies:
 ```xml
 <dependency>
     <groupId>org.apache.httpcomponents.core5</groupId>